cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_adv_ed.md

 ## Adversarial Autoencoder (encode-decode)

+An AAE couples reconstruction loss with an adversarial game in latent space.
+A discriminator distinguishes samples from the encoder vs. the prior, while the encoder seeks to fool it, aligning the aggregate posterior with the chosen prior distribution.

 This example shows how to train and use an Adversarial Autoencoder (AAE) in encode-decode mode: the model compresses windows from p to k dimensions and then reconstructs back to p, enabling evaluation of reconstruction error.

 Prerequisites